madigan/hello/README.md

 # hello 👋

 This is my little language learning repository—an experiment in project-based learning.
 While every language is a unique little snowflake, there are still common use cases that (almost!) every language should support.
 By implementing each use case, one can be reasonably sure that they understand the language.
+This project is heavily inspired by [Ruby Koans](https://www.rubykoans.com/) and [Rust by Example](https://doc.rust-lang.org/rust-by-example/).

 ## Mise